williamwutq/game_HappyHex/README.md

   cannot find such games, it will start a new game.

   Disabling restart game will not in any ways affect the data logging of games, in `logs.json`, `.hyphex.json`, and binary `.hyphex` data files.

+- <b>Use Autoplay Settings</b>

+  Turned `OFF` by default.
+Turning the switch `ON` enables Autoplay, while turning it `OFF` disables Autoplay.

+  This switch controls whether to use Autoplay, which starts a python script to place pieces for the player at relatively optimal positions determined by multiple factors.

+  Autoplay can be enabled in all piece generation and game mode settings.

 - <b>Game Board Size Setting</b>